RedPenguin101/RedPenguin101.github.io/markdown/posts/2022_03_21_kerneldev.md

 <div class="tufte-section">
 <div class="main-text">
 All development will be done on Ubuntu Linux.
-First, make sure your repositories are up to date with.
+First, make sure your repositories are up to date.
 Then, install nasm<sup>1</sup>.
 Finally, we will use the QEmu emulator to run our bootloader and kernel.
 Test that it runs using the below commands.
 A new window will pop up, but since there are no disks attached it won't be able to boot.

 ```
 sudo apt update